rpl-lab/lctes22-zlax/README.md

 (('cheater', True), ('mean', 0.9166853427886963), ('std', 0.00595330772921443))
 ```

-After 9 time steps, the condition `(m < 0.2 || 0.8 < m) && (s < 0.01)` about the mean `m` and standard deviation `s` of the distribution on the biais `theta` becomes true.
+After 9 time steps, the condition `(m < 0.2 || 0.8 < m) && (s < 0.01)` about the mean `m` and standard deviation `s` of the distribution on the bias `theta` becomes true.
 The alarm `cheater` is then raised.

 ### Example 2 : `HMM`

 The `hmm.zls` program implements a simple position tracker (with one dimension).
-At each time step, we assume that the current position follows a normal distribution around the previous position, and the current obstervation follows a normal distribution around the current position.
+At each time step, we assume that the current position follows a normal distribution around the previous position, and the current observation follows a normal distribution around the current position.

 ```
 proba hmm  obs = x where